unexpectedjs/unexpected/ReadMe.md

        'to be a map whose values satisfy', function (value) {
     expect(value, 'to be a number');
 });

+expect({ foo: 0, bar: 1, baz: 2, qux: 3 },
+       'to be a map whose values satisfy',
+       'to be a number');
 ```

 Using this assertion result in very detailed error reporting show in the below example: